REGISTER ONLINE starting April 3, 2023!

 Will students in Kindergarten Prep have access to the same activities and opportunities as kindergarten students?

 Students in this program will have the same opportunities as kindergarten students and will participate in art, P.E., and music.
-They will also be given the opportunity to attend field trips.

 How will students be selected for this program?